The bluebell woods of Clumber

 When you reach the road carefully cross over and head straight into the next woodland.
 The section of the woodland on your left has a good show of bluebells in spring.
 The shade cast by the young beech trees help to restrict the growth of bracken and brambles enabling the flowers to become visible.
 At a fence turn right and follow the fence line to a road.
 Carefully cross the road and turn left.
 Take the first track on the right going uphill, following cycle route marker 1.

 Although this woodland is called White Pheasant it's unlikely that you will see one.
 The name was probably given to it many years gone by a Clumber game keeper after seeing an albino pheasant here.

 At a cross roads of tracks turn left and walk down towards the lake.
 At the lake carry straight on over a raised causeway.
 At the road beware of traffic as you walk along it until you reach a small car park on the right.
 Take care as you walk through the car park with the lake on your right.

 In the mid 1980s this area was affected by mining subsidence which caused a change in water levels.
 The area was once a mixture of trees and grassland, when the water is clear you can see old tree stumps under the water, you may be even lucky enough to see a few fish swimming by.
 The fallen tree in the middle of the pond is worth a close look as occasionally a kingfisher sits in the branches waiting for a fish.

 This is the last section of the walk, and takes you back along the lakeside.
-When you reach Hardwick toilets on your left, walk along the tarmac path back to the car park.
-Before taking this path a short detour takes you down to the weir and a wooden bridge, which you can see just round the corner.
 From here there are good views up the lake towards the chapel or downstream towards farmland and trees in the distance.
 If you have a pair of binoculars look over the farmland for buzzards soaring above it.